 There are many ways to find both popular and scholarly sources, including Google and Google Scholar.
 You also have the option of beginning your search through your school's Library website (e.g., MSU Libraries).
 There are two main advantages to using the Libraries' search as your starting point, especially for scholarly or journal articles.
 The Libraries' search can make it easier to narrow and sort your searches by type of article or subject.
-You will also have automatic access to articles for which the library subscribes.
-Often when you're using Google or Google Scholar, you may be asked to pay or log in to view the whole article (full-text).
-If you start at the Libraries' page, you typically just need to enter your school ID and password to get access.
+You will also have automatic access to articles to which the library subscribes.
+Often when you are using Google or Google Scholar, you may be asked to pay or log in to view the whole article (full-text).
+If you start at a school library's page, you typically just need to enter your school ID and password to get access.

-Watch this linked video about searching the MSU Libraries and answer the questions.
+Watch this video about searching the MSU Libraries and answer the following questions.

-An interactive or media element has been excluded from this version of the text.
-You can view it online here: https://openbooks.lib.msu.edu/isb202/?p=76
+An interactive H5P element has been excluded from this version of the text.
+You can view it online here: